wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 Why use IntelliWidget as your Featured Post plugin?

 * Quick Setup
-* No new sidebars necessary--uses the sidebars you already have
+* No new sidebars necessary–uses the sidebars you already have
-* Displays custom page settings if they exist, main widget if they don't
+* Displays custom page settings if they exist, main widget if they don’t
-* Supports Custom Post Types
+* Supports Custom Post Types and Custom Nav Menus
-* Doubles as a Text Widget--customizable to any page
+* Doubles as a Text Widget–customizable to any page
 * Use as many different instances on a single page as you wish
-* Ajax interface designed for quick set up of sites with lots of pages
-* Create your own templates or use ours
+* Saves hours setting up and maintaining your WordPress site
+* Supports shortcodes so you can put the power of Intelliwidget anywhere in your site
-* Set up one page and reuse on other pages
+* Set up one page and reuse settings on other pages
 * No new database tables
 * Clean uninstall
-* Keep using all your other widgets
+* Lets you keep using all your other widgets
+* Shows or hides content by date and time
+* Improves performance by retrieving Post data using a single query instead of multiple meta data function calls.

 IntelliWidget eliminates the need for multiple sidebars to accommodate page-specific content.
 Instead, you use one set of dynamic sidebars, load a few IntelliWidgets and then customize on a per-page basis.
 If you don’t customize a page, the default widget (the one you configured on the widgets page) displays instead.

 IntelliWidgets can include but are not limited to: custom page menus, featured posts, slider lists, arbitrary text/html (textwidgets), calendars, testimonials, categories and more.

+IntelliWidget now supports Wordpress Custom Menus!
+Use the Nav Menu template option and select any Nav Menu to use on specific pages.
+Standard IntelliWidget Menus continue to work as before.

+Expire posts on a specific date/time using the new date features.
+Also, you can combine active posts and expired posts to show only events going on currently.

 Because the lists are generated using active titles and permalinks, your site is always current with the latest versions of your content.